surfacesyntacticud/website/content/guidelines/u/particular_phenomena/lvc.md

 4	à	à	ADP	_	_	3	comp:obl	_	Gloss=to
 5	la	le	DET	_	_	6	det	_	Gloss=the
 6	situation	situation	NOUN	_	_	4	comp:obj	_	Gloss=situation
 {{< /conll >}}

+The complements of these constructions are often attached to the noun rather than the verb because:
+* the noun can form a phrase with the complement : "the projectile has the tendency to get in the way" -> "this tendency to get in the way needs to be resolved"
+* it's the noun that is the predicate and controls the valency.
+In the previous example, HAVE is binary predicate, not a ternary predicate.

+This first criterion explains the differing interpretations of the following two sentences.
+"A walk with his wife" forms a perfectly coherent phrase which allows for reformulations such as "the walk with his wife was very pleasant".
+However, "part in the discussion" is less semantically transparent and therefore less prone to such reformulations.
+Because of this, the verb "take" is treated as the head of the complement.

+{{< conll >}}
+1	He	he	PRON	_	_	2	subj	_	_
+2	took	take	VERB	_	_	0	root	_	_
+3	a	a	DET	_	_	4	det	_	_
+4	walk	walk	NOUN	_	_	2	comp:obj@lvc	_	_
+5	with	with	ADJ	–	–	4	mod	_	_
+6	his	his	DET	_	_	7	det	_	_
+7	wife	wife	NOUN	_	_	5	comp:obj	_	_
+{{< /conll >}}

+{{< conll >}}
+1	take	take	VERB	_	_	0	root	_	_
+2	part	part	NOUN	_	_	1	comp:obj@lvc	_	_
+3	in	in	ADP	_	_	1	comp:obl	_	_
+4	the	the	DET	_	_	5	det	_	_
+5	discussion	discussion	NOUN	_	_	3	comp:obj	_	_
+{{< /conll >}}